1. What is The Wire?

 10. What are your monthly deadlines for news, reviews, etc?

-For news and listings in the print magazine (Out There/Bitstream): normally the first day of the preceding month, ie: 1st September for the October issue, etc. For Reviews: we normally commission about 5-6 weeks before each issue appears.
+For news and listings in the print magazine (Out There/Bitstream): normally two months in advance.
+For reviews: we normally commission about 5-6 weeks before each issue appears.
 As a general rule, always send material as early as possible.

 11. How do I advertise in The Wire magazine or on the website?